-On April 9, 2009, the Company's extraordinary shareholders' meeting approved, in accordance with article 7:151 BCC (article 556 old BCC), a "change of control" provision was included in the management agreement of the senior managers.
-The agreements provide that if the Company becomes subject to a public takeover bid and the content of their respective management agreements would significantly change, compensation would be due based on who takes the initiative to end the contract.
-Where the Company takes the initiative, the senior manager is entitled to 18 months compensation, whereas if the manager ends the contract it would be 12 months.
+On April 9, 2009, the Company's extraordinary shareholders' meeting approved, in accordance with article 556 BCC, the following "change of control" provision that was then included in the management agreement of the senior managers.
+If the Company becomes subject to a public takeover bid and the content of their respective management agreements would significantly change, a compensation has been approved.
+With a change of control, this compensation would be different depending on who takes the initiative to end the contract.
+In case the initiative is taken by the Company, 18 months is applicable, in the manager's case it would be 12 months.

-Events after the end of the financial year
+Events after the end of the financial year.